 - Re-thread the machine with thread to best match the piping fabric in the top and bobbin.
 Re-set the stitch length to a basting stitch.

 - Using a Zipper foot, sew close to the cord to create your fabric covered piping.
-If it’s a function on your sewing machine, it can help to move your needle position to the far left.
+If it’s a function on your sewing machine, you can also use a standard foot, moving your needle position to the far left.

 Place the piping and handles